michaellambgelo/michaellambgelo.github.io/_posts/2021-03-27-working-config.md

 ## Result

 Following this process on each node makes it easy to use my main computer as a workspace and perform tasks.
-Now that I can connect to each node individually, my next goal is to install Ansible and get some basic automations going.
+Now that I can connect to each node individually, my next goal is to install Ansible and dive into what sort of automations I can tinker with.

+Additionally, because I know Ansible only needs to be installed on one node and its agentless operation requires SSH access, I have also generated an SSH key on `node1` and copied the ID to all the other nodes so that Ansible will be able to perform actions as `michael`.